ventz/openconnect-gui-menu-bar/README.md

 If you already have an utun0 and an utun1, then you need to change it to the next available, ex: utun2.

+In order to make sure this doesn't happen - I've chosen 'utun99'

 # Help/Questions/Comments:
 For help or more info, feel free to contact me or open an issue here!